 Journal of Clinical Epidemiology, 134, 150-159.
 Authors are listed alphabetically.

+Accuracy of results increases with the number of decimals entered.
 This analysis assumes the use of default parameters.
 For greater flexibility, use the R or Stata versions of the konfound package, beginning with the advanced code provided below on this page.